AndersDJohnson/swipe-reveal/README.md

 ## Usage

-Download.

-Install bower dependencies:
+Install with Bower:

-`bower install`
+`bower install swipe-reveal`

 Then add code: